nandinnnnnnnnnnnn/Startup/README.md

     - Wishlist (/api/wishlist) is a restricted endpoints shows "Unauthorized" if not logged in.

 ---
+## 📌 **DB/Login Delivarable**
+For this deliverable, I implemented:
+✅ **Stores data in MongoDB** – Wishlist products are stored in MongoDB Atlas in the wishlists collection through the backend service in database.js.
+✅ **Stores credentials in MongoDB** – User credentials ( username, hashed password, and auth token) are stored  in the users collection in MongoDB in database.js.

+---
 ## **📌 Third-Party API Integration**
 Giftly integrates with **[Fake Store API](https://fakestoreapi.com/)** to fetch real-time product data.
 Future integrations include **Amazon Product API** for adding real gifts directly to wish lists.